ryannutley/madeindublin.github.io/README.md

 Alternatively you can do a pull-request following these steps:

-Follow [the tutorial on how to for the repo and create a pull-request][fork repo] and update the `_data/entries.yml` file with your entry's information.
-The mandatory information to include is:
+Follow this tutorial, [how to fork a repo and create a pull-request][fork repo] and update the `_data/entries.yml` file with your company's information.

+For example:

 ```
-- name: Entry Name
+- name: Company Name
-  category: beta | startup | company
+  category: <beta | startup | company>
-  url: www.name.com
+  url: www.companyname.com
   description: Some nice description about the entry.
 Preferrably between 125-175 characters.
 Like a long tweet.
 ```